Books of the Week:

 THE WORLD IS WATCHING

 While watching the news recently, I saw a few minutes of testimony in the Oscar Pistorius trial in South Africa.
 I’m sure most of you are familiar with this case, that of the Blade Runner and the young woman he shot to death, Reeva Steenkamp.
 Whatever your opinion of his state of mind at the moment of shooting (Did he truly think there was an intruder in his house, or did he knowingly kill Steenkamp?) you have to be aware he’s putting on the performance of his life.
 So is the prosecutor.
+It differs from the kind of cases a Bakersfield car accident attorney may handle, though both are held with equal dignity I’m sure.

 Is it remotely possible to block that from one’s awareness?